 You can now connect with mental health counselors across the country by using a 988 dialing code, the new three-digit suicide and crisis lifeline, to call, text or chat.
 Like 911 operators assist with medical, safety or fire emergencies, the new 988 lifeline service providers will help people experiencing mental distress.

 In America, suicide is unfortunately one of the top causes of death.
 In 2019 alone there were 47,511 suicide deaths, according to the CDC.
-Also, many individuals have been struggling with mental health these last two years during the COVID-19 pandemic.
+Also, many more individuals have been struggling with mental health the last few years due to the COVID-19 pandemic.

 The tragedy of suicide extends beyond the person whose life was cut short.
 Friends and family members left behind greatly suffer as well.

 Knowing the warning signs of suicide is an important step in helping to keep your loved ones safe.

 There are many different factors that can cause suicide.
 Certain conditions that increase the risk include physical illness, substance problems, financial burdens, losing a loved one, anxiety, depression, bipolar disorder and schizophrenia, to name a few.

 The consistent emotion with suicide is hopelessness.
 Regardless of the circumstances, a person contemplating this action feels there is no light at the end of the tunnel.